dominik-pichler/Balmung/README.md

 Was a novice investigation transforming philosophical ideas into knowledge graphs.
 Thereby two different approaches have been used to identify entities and relationships.
 1. Using Rule based Parsing Systems
-2. Using an LLM (Ollama) to extract entities and relationships
+2. Using an LLM (Ollama) to extract entities and relationships via prompting
+3. Using [BERT](Embeddings/ER_BERT.py) to extract entities and relationships directly

 Eventually, the results have been visualised using `pyvis`.
 As the input size increased, this approach of simply visualising all entities and their relationships became unfeasible.